windicss/docs/integrations/svelte.md

 ### Sveltekit

-> Sveltekit uses [vite] as an bundler, there is an suggested alternative integration using our first party [vite] integration
+> Sveltekit uses [vite] as an bundler, there is an suggested alternative integration using our [vite sveltekit guide]

 get started template and install package from npm
 ```sh